BYUCS452S2021/RaceCalendar/schema.md

 Column explanations:
 - race_id is the primary key for the SuggestedRaces table.
 - race_title is the official name of the race.
-- athlete_id is the foreign key referencing the Athlete table.
 - start_time is the hour that the race will begin.
 - date is the month, day, and year that the race will take place.
 - type is the description of the race (i.e. 5k, marathon, triathlon, etc.)